SkelliBoi/Humble-Warden/README.md

 1. Inside ModOrganizer, go to the dropdown list at the top right and select "FIX_DLC".
 Then press the Run button next to it.
 This should open the command prompt.

 2. It will ask you to press any button.
-Do so (spacebar is fine).
+Do so (the spacebar is fine).

 ## Move Files from "Game Folder Files"